NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 Nothing in the standard library would have to change to make this work.

-## Pros and Cons
+### Pros and Cons { #language_control_pro_con }

-Apart from [all of the advantages of the library version](#control_library_pro_cons), a major side benefit is that we can access all of the advantages of list-initialization (use in brace-or-equals initializers, automatic deduction of the type being initialized, etc), but *without* the [issues of its sometimes-oddball initialization rules][ui problem].
+Apart from [all of the advantages of the library version](#library_control_pro_cons), a major side benefit is that we can access all of the advantages of list-initialization (use in brace-or-equals initializers, automatic deduction of the type being initialized, etc), but *without* most of the [issues of its sometimes-oddball initialization rules][ui problem].
 So the old `vector<int>` problem disappears:

 	vector<int> func() {return {std::construct_init, 5, 10};}

 This will always create a 5-element vector, with each element storing 10.

-As a language feature, it becomes more visible to users in different contexts.
-Indeed, given the above, users will likely want to use it frequently, which means users will be more likely to be trained to expect it.
-Also, it would require deliberate effort to *prevent* an indirect initializing function from allowing this functionality.
+How visible this feature will be is somewhat questionable, due to factors discussed a bit later.
+But because it is built into all forms of initialization, visibility is irrelevant.
+Users who need to write an indirect initialization function cannot help but allow this syntax to work.

 One really important downside here is that this creates lots of complexity in the initialization rules, which are not known for being simple.
 What happens if the first two parameters to the initializer are `construct_init_t` and `list_init_t`?
-Do you want this to mean use list-initialization or constructor initialization, with the first element being of type `list_init_t`?
+Should this mean list-initialization of the parameters that aren't of those types?
+Or does it mean constructor initialization, with the first argument to the constructor being of type `list_init_t`?

 Also, how do these types behave on initialization?
 With a library-only solution, they behaved exactly like ordinary types.
 Once these types are part of general initialization, they start doing odd things:

 	auto x = std::construct_init;

-What it ought to do is copy from the value into a new variable.
+What this ought to do is copy from the value into a new variable of its type.
 However, the first parameter to the initializer is of type `std::construct_init_t`, which means that we should ignore it, right?
 Which means that it should perform default or value initialization.

 But for what type?
 What type do we deduce `x` to be?
 If the first parameter is ignored, then clearly it shouldn't be part of that deduction.